 Dual Diagnosis in the rehab setting is not uncommon.
 After establishing that a person has both a substance use disorder and a psychological illness co-occurring, treatment is adjusted.
 In severe cases, the response to classic treatment and therapy can inspire opposite reactions than desired.
 DBT has become an attractive alternative in these cases, showing significant rates of successful outcomes.

 To manage the pressure of relinquishing unorthodox means of self-medication, some may entertain the desire to relapse.
-Especially patients suffering from severe cases of personality disorders or depression, dialectical behavioral therapy can be applied within treatment immediately.
+Especially for patients suffering from severe cases of personality disorders or depression, dialectical behavioral therapy can be applied within treatment immediately.
 DBT is occasionally applied as the primary course of treatment administered, radically reducing the risk of suicide.

 DBT Treatment Proven Beneficial for Psychological Disorders